China Railways DF11: Overview

-The China Railways DF11 is a semi-high-speed passenger diesel-electric locomotive.
-It was an important scientific and technological objective of China's Eighth Five-Year Plan, and was designed for 160 km/h runs on the Guangzhou-Shenzhen Railway.
+The DF11 was a by-product of the scientific and technological objective of China's Eighth Five-Year Plan, and was designed for 160 km/h runs on the Guangzhou-Shenzhen Railway.
 The Guangzhou-Shenzhen Railway opened with an operating speed of 160 km/h, utilizing high-speed passenger trains and the level of potential development of a new type of high speed passenger diesel locomotive.

 By the end of 1990 development had begun by the Qishuyan Locomotive Works, who modified a DF9 locomotive, changing traction motor gear transmission ratio, thereby increasing the maximum speed from 140 km/h up to 160 km/h.
 The new locomotive was then tested to obtain the experimental data for high-speed diesel service.

 In 1991, the Ministry of Railways ordered the new locomotive based on the design plans developed by the Qishuyan plant.
 Code-named the DF11, the first DF11-0001 was completed in December 1992, with the test trials completed in August 1993.
 The next locomotive, No. 0002, reached the maximum speed of 183 km/h during a test in the National Railway Test Centre (Eastern Suburbs Branch) in April 1994.

 After the completion of the trials, the DF11 was formally placed into service on the Guangzhou-Shenzhen High Speed Railway Line in December.
 Production of the DF11 has stopped production as of 2005, Qishuyan factory produced 459 units total (license number 0001-0458, 1898), with DF11 1898 being named "The Zhou Enlai" (the number is the same as Zhou Enlai's year of birth), belonging to Shanghai Railway Administration Shanghai Locomotive Depot.